 In a Nutshell

 With a Self-Directed Individual Retirement Account (SDIRA) you have many investment options as well as IRA custodian choices.
-So, take the time to compare.
-You don't want to get stuck with the worst type of IRA custodian when you now have all the tips to choose the best one.
+So, take the time to compare and find the best one.
+You don't want to get stuck with the worst type of IRA custodian when you now have all the tips to choose the best self-directed IRA company.

 Self Directed IRA FAQs